 We started with a giant painting (520 × 952 cm) from 1878, "Der Einzug Karls V. in Antwerpen im Jahre 1520" (Entry of Charles V into Antwerp in 1520) by Austrian painter Hans Makart.
-The painter drew his inspiration from real entries in the diary of Albrecht Dürer, who witnessed the event on his trip to the Netherlands.
+The painter drew inspiration from entries in Albrecht Dürer's diary, written during the engraver's trip to the Netherlands.
 (Enlarge by clicking the picture and try to find Dürer.)
-The style is called Salon Painting, named after the Salon in Paris, where painters presented works of art that corresponded to the taste of the Parisian ruling class.
-With historic and literary-mythological themes, the artists adapted in content and style.

 When the winters were colder in Europe, Friedrich sketched ice floes piled up near Dresden on the Elbe River, but here the eternal ice of the Arctic is meant, in which the failed ship signifies the powerlessness and transience of man.